Ashok0/EnderalVREssentials-Nightly/README.md

 [**Smaller Insects v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/51551?tab=files): This mod aims to resize the scale of animals in Skyrim to give a better immersive feelig in VR / First person.

+[**Better Dwemer Spider Textures v1.1**](https://www.nexusmods.com/skyrim/mods/51270?tab=files): Get your Dwemer Spiders ready for their closeups with these brilliant and astounding new textures, built from the ground up with top-quality Dwarven Ingots and entirely too many Photoshop layers.
+Guaranteed to improve spider productivity by up to 42 percent.

 [**KS Hairdos SSE v1.8**](https://www.nexusmods.com/skyrimspecialedition/mods/6817?tab=files): KS Hairdos is a hair pack that contains 922 hairstyles.
 830 hairstyles are for females, 92 are for males.

 [**Caliente's Beautiful Bodies Enhancer - CBBE v1.6.2**](https://www.nexusmods.com/skyrimspecialedition/mods/198?tab=files): A completely customisable female body replacer for TESV: Skyrim.